-A smarter business operation is one that uses the right combination of talent and technology to impact business outcomes.
-Third party suppliers are an inevitable part of that right combination, and most effective when managed according to their potential impact on business results.
-There is, therefore, an increasing focus on the relationships with suppliers and investment across industries to standardize contract management and governance, centralize management of strategic suppliers, recruit and engage talent that has relationship building and critical thinking skills, and better leverage self-service platforms and automation in procurement and supplier management.
+A smart business operation uses the right combination of talent and technology to drive desired business outcomes.
+Third party suppliers are crucial for that combination, and our new research shows an increasing focus on the relationships with suppliers to standardize contract management and governance, centralize management of strategic suppliers, recruit and engage talent that has relationship building and critical thinking skills, and better leverage self-service platforms and automation in procurement and supplier management.

-- As organizations grow the business, they are increasingly standardizing and centralizing business operations functions, often incorporating outsourcing in hybrid / global business services models.
+- Organizations are increasingly standardizing and centralizing business operations functions - often incorporating outsourcing in hybrid / global business services models.
 IT has been the first mover here, with business functions following – F&A, Procurement, and HR as well as industry specific support.
 We expect centralization and shared services to continue, with selective and targeted use of outsourcing (on and offshore) and RPA in a model many are calling “no-shore.”

-- In the same way, there is a move to centralize supplier/partner management – if not the complete set of activities, then at least the governance and contract management separate from the relationship management.
-Relationship management is more difficult to centralize and typically happens when the suppliers are providing IT or BPO through a shared services unit.
+- There is a similar move to centralize supplier/partner governance and contract management, often separate from the relationship management.
+Relationship management is more difficult to centralize, and typically happens when the suppliers are providing IT or BPO through a shared services unit.
 Once centralized, governance and contract management is increasingly automated; and relationship management gets more focus.

 Exhibit 1: Top 3 Desired – and Hardest to Find – Capabilties for Business Operations

 Source: HfS Research in Conjunction with KPMG, State of Business Operations 2017 N=454 Enterprise Buyers